jessepav/lacygoill-wiki-backup/tmux/format.md

 Some options values are evaluated later, like `status-right`.
 And during this evaluation, formats are automatically expanded.
 For those, you  will probably want to  let tmux expand the  format at evaluation time.
-Indeed, if you expand a format in  the value of `status-right` at parse time, it will be static, while you probably want it to be evaluated dynamically, every 15 seconds ('status-interval').
+Indeed, if you expand a format in  the value of `status-right` at parse time, it will be  static, while you probably  want it to be  evaluated dynamically, every few seconds ('status-interval').

 ##
 # Test